Uniform Lipschitz functions on the triangular lattice have logarithmic variations: 1+1 = 2

 The second equality above is implied by~\eqref{eq:fkg-claim-v}.
 Indeed, we have proved that no edge of ~$\{vw \in E(\calD^*)\, \colon \, \sigma^{{\srm\srp}}(w) = \rm \}$ may connect two distinct clusters contributing to~$k_P(\theta(\sigma^{\srp\srm}))$.
 That is also true for clusters contributing to $k_P(\theta(\sigma^{\srp\srm}) \cup E_u)$, since the latter configuration dominates the former.

 The first equality of~\eqref{eq:fkg-claim-uv2} is similar to~\eqref{eq:fkg-claim-u}, with the only difference that it applies to~$\sigma^{\srm\srm}$ rather than~$\sigma^{\srm\srp}$.
 This apparent detail complicates the proof slightly as~$u$ is not necessarily connected to all points of~$P$ by paths of~$\rp$ in~$\sigma^{\srp\srm}$.
+The middle and right diagram of Figure~\ref{fig:k_P} helps illustrate the argument below.

 As for \eqref{eq:fkg-claim-u}, the proof goes through the equivalent of \eqref{eq:fkg-claim-u2}.
 Fix a face~$w$ neighbouring~$u$ with~$\sigma^{\srm\srm}(w) = \rm$ and which belongs to a connected component of~$\theta(\sigma^{\srm\srm})$ that intersects~$P$.
 Our goal is to prove that~$w$ is connected to~$u$ in~$\theta(\sigma^{\srm\srm})$